 I find that when I stop doing something, I start doubting.
-And if you distract yourself from a large project like writing a book, by going down unnecessary research tangents, you end up making yourself so overwhelmed trying to figure out the A-Z of how to get a book published, that it all seems too complex and you just want to give up.
+If you distract yourself from a large project like writing a book, by going down unnecessary research tangents, you end up making yourself so overwhelmed trying to figure out the A-Z of how to get a book published, that it all seems too complex and you just want to give up.

 Before you’ve even started!